 |Nurezwana Elias, Kavitha MurajRajamany, Noor Azmi Mat Adenan|

 |Department of Obstetrics and Gynaecology, Faculty of Medicine, University of Malaya, Kuala Lumpur, Malaysia|

 Keywords : Sinus thrombosis, Intracranial, Antithrombin III deficiency, Pregnancy, Anticoagulants

-CASE Presentation: Anulliparous, 34-year-old Chinese lady at 9 weeks’ gestation with underlying antithrombin III deficiency was on treatment with low dose molecular weight heparin.
+Case Presentation: A nulliparous, 34-year-old Chinese woman at 9 weeks of pregnancy with underlying antithrombin III deficiency was under treatment with low dose molecular weight heparin.
 She presented with a frontal headache and projectile vomiting.
 A plain computed tomography (CT) scan and magnetic resonance angiography and venography (MRAV) of the brain showed features suggestive of CVST involving superior sagittal sinus with venous infarct and right frontal and left parietal intraparenchymal hemorrhage.
 During admission, she developed episodes of fainting and loss of consciousness.
 A repeated brain CT scan showed worsening intraparenchymal hemorrhages with midline shift, subfalcine herniation and cerebral edema.
 An emergency bilateral craniectomy was performed to relieve the intracranial pressure.
 Despite the surgery and supportive measures, the patient succumbed to death.